 What is a Hackathon?

-A hackathon is a focused, time-bound event where participants collaborate to solve a problem, often within 24 to 48 hours.
-Originally a coding challenge, hackathons now span industries, targeting various challenges and fostering innovative thinking.
-Participants form teams, brainstorm, and develop solutions like prototypes, software, or process improvements under a set theme.
+Originally a coding challenge, hackathons now span multiple industries, targeting a wide range of business and technical challenges.
+Participants form teams, brainstorm ideas, and develop tangible solutions such as prototypes, software applications, or process improvements under a clearly defined theme.

 Key Features of a Hackathon